-Here are a few observations so far:
+Here are a few things I noticed:

-• When connecting the Booster for the first time (with no load on it), I noticed that the voltage of the battery side distribution block dropped very quickly for a very brief moment, which was enough to reboot the Packet and Echolink computers as well as the modem.
-As such, I would suggest having everything turned off before connecting it.
-Once connected, there was no other issues.
-I reached out to West Mountain Radio and here's what they said:
+- When connecting the Booster for the first time (with no load on it), I noticed that the input voltage dropped very quickly for a very short moment, which was enough to reboot the Packet and Echolink computers as well as the modem that are connected to the battery distribution block.
+I'm not sure if that's normal but I tried it a bunch of time and it was pretty consistent.
+Once connected, there was no other issues. - I initially set the output voltage to 14V, and using the batteries, everything was very good.
+I then tried to turn on the power supply to charge the battery and the external speaker of my radio started picking up a hum.